kalilmvp/tornadofx-little-projects/README.md

 ![OpenWeather](https://i.ibb.co/gvQhN30/Screen-Shot-2020-03-12-at-2-39-57-PM.png)

-The other projects are also pretty to good to understand the interaction between components and styling using css.
+The other projects are also pretty good to understand the interaction between components and styling using css.